Mick Fitzgerald: Career post retirement

-Mick Fitzgerald is now a popular face presenting and analysing both flat and National hunt races.
+Mick Fitzgerald became a television racing pundit, providing expert analysis and commentary for both flat and National hunt races.
 Initially working for At The Races, in 2013 he joined the Channel 4 Racing team to give an insight into the racecraft and training of jockeys.
 Fitzgerald transferred to ITV Racing in 2017.
 Despite being unable to ride since his injury, he is still closely involved in racing.
 When not on TV, he spends time at Nicky Henderson's yard helping to advise about race tactics.
 Fitzgerald is also involved in the British Racing School, coaching young and aspiring jockeys on their technique as well as attitude.

 Personal life

 Mick Fitzgerald lives in the Lambourn area of Berkshire.
-He has three children and lives with his wife.
-Fitgerald had an earlier marriage, and was at one time brother-in-law to Paul Nicholls by marriage.
+He has three children Zac, Oscar and Lola.
+He lives with his wife.
+Fitzgerald had an earlier marriage, and was at one time brother-in-law to Paul Nicholls by marriage.
 Fitzgerald is a well known character on the Lambourn racing scene, and is a close friend of Champion Jockey AP McCoy, with the pair playing golf together often.
 Fitzgerald has become a patron to Alder Hey Charity.

 Fitzgerald wrote an autobiography when he finished riding, called "Better Than Sex: my autobiography".
 The title comes from his famous quote to Des Lynam live on the BBC after winning the 1996 National – "After that, Des, even sex is an anticlimax!".

+Fitzgerald in a patron of the British Horse Foundation.